Master of Business Administration (Executive)

 - innovation and advanced problem-solving

-- the capacity to transform business processes.
+- your capacity to transform business processes.

 Professional recognition and accreditation